Use this beginners’ guide to public relations to ace your next PR campaign

 internal communications

 This type of PR has become one of the most important aspects of any company’s PR strategy.
-It can also be the most sensitive PR form since it is based less on image and more on the action.
+It can also be the most sensitive PR form since it is based less on the image and more on the action.
 Among their other functions, internal relations strategists counsel employees about policies, course of action, the organization’s responsibility, and their responsibility.

 6) Strategic communications

-How PR can help
+How PR can help businesses

 An effective PR strategy should help expose a business to new audiences.
 More specifically, it is a way for businesses to communicate with potential customers.
 A company’s PR efforts enable them to manage how they spread information.
 This should be a part of the overall branding strategy but focuses more on its reputation and widespread communication.